 PAYE stands for pay as you earn.
 It's the concept of being taxed at source so you receive your income after tax rather than receiving all your money than paying some over to HMRC.
 PAYE is how the majority of people in the UK earn money and that's why most people don't need to complete a tax return.
 Earning £100k through in the 2018/19 tax year would leave someone with around £66k in actual pay (assuming they had no student loan or other income).

 Payments on account

-Payments on account are advanced payments of tax usually associated with personal tax.
+Payments on account are advance payments of tax usually associated with personal tax.
 Most people who pay their personal tax through self-assessment, pay every 6 months (in January and July).
-In January they pay half of the expected tax for that period based on the tax due in the previous year and then in the July after the tax year end they pay the other half.
+In January they pay half of the expected tax for that period based on the tax due in the previous year and then in the July after the tax year-end they pay the other half.
 They then have until the following January to complete a tax return for the period and pay the difference in tax between what is due and what has already been paid.